boyum/css-gotchas/slides.md

 # Property ordering

-Given that no properties are repeated within the same selector, this generally doesn't matter, but for clean code purposes, using
+Given that no properties are repeated within the same selector, this generally doesn't matter, but for clean code purposes, using some kind of pre-determined ordering helps.
+I myself prefer alphabetical order, while some other people like to group the properties by functionality.

 ---